directus-labs/guest-authoring/directus-solidstart/index.md

 ![A page with a title of "Blog".
 On it is a list of three items - each with a title, author, and date.
 The title is a link.](blog-list.webp)

-This time, we don't want this route to throw ever.
-What we want is to just show an empty list if by any chance we are not successful, so not rendering the list is enough.
+This fetcher should not throw an error, and instead show an empty list if the request is not successful.

 In our `src/routes`, we can now create a `blog` directory.
 And within the newly create directory, an `index.jsx`.